 12. Longest Unbeaten Run

-Arsenal’s Unbeatens of 2003 and 2004 rattled off 49 consecutive unbeaten games, including all 38 games of the Premier League season in 2003.
-The run actually spanned three seasons - the last two games of the 2002-03 season through the first 10 games of the 2004-2005 season.
+Liverpool is attempting to match Arsenal’s Unbeatens of 2003-04, who rattled off 49 consecutive unbeaten games, including all 38 games of the Premier League season in 2003-04.
+The run actually spanned three seasons — the last two games of the 2002-03 season through the first 10 games of the 2004-2005 season.

 13. Most Goals By A Player In A Single World Cup